-The current subscriptions to broadband services, also known as take rates or adoption rates.
+Current demand is the current subscriptions to broadband services, also known as take rates or adoption rates.
 This is an indicator for the level at which broadband is currently being used.
-Please note that even if an end user has a subscription, it does not mean they are using their broadband connection to its full potential – at SNG we call this broadband utilization with our Digital Economy index (DEi).
+Please note that even if an end user has a subscription, it does not mean they are using their broadband connection to its full potential – at SNG we measure this broadband utilization with our Digital Economy index (DEi).

-The demand that is nurtured and grown when the value of broadband and online business applications is personalized to end users and personalized to their needs.
-Potential demand becomes active demand by raising awareness with citizens and businesses about what they could and should be doing online – this is broadband utilization.
-Higher levels of utilization drive demand for higher value network services.
-Accompanying training and technical support is critical, along with incentives, to show technology pragmatists what this technology can do for them, why they should care, helping them use it meaningfully and connect to higher value broadband and online services.
+Potential demand is the demand that is nurtured and grown when the value of broadband and online services are understood by to end users and personalized to their needs.
+Potential demand becomes current demand by raising awareness with citizens and businesses about what they could and should be doing online – this is digital transformation.

 Digital transformation is critical to driving demand and realizing a broadband market’s potential.
 Raising awareness, providing training and technical support drive higher levels of utilization by households, businesses, and organizations – which in turn drive demand for higher value network and online services.
 Nurturing demand includes showing ‘technology pragmatists’ what this technology can do for them, why they should care, and helping them use it meaningfully.

 Potential Broadband Demand is largest market segment in most broadband network footprints based on SNG’s analysis of over 75,000 individual businesses organizations and households are connected, using and benefiting from the internet.
 This represents significant untapped opportunities for local business growth, workforce readiness, diversified economic sustainability, and community vitality.